Providing an Enduring Legacy

 Sadly, only as an adult did these questions resurface and beg my attention.
 Like many, I didn't have the foresight to learn from my great grandparents before they passed away.
 So I set out on a mission to solve these questions, vowing that my great grandchildren would know the ancestry of their family.
 That was nearly two decades ago.

 Today, it’s my desire to help everyone I can solve their genealogical riddles and leave a lasting legacy for their entire family to enjoy.
 Let me help you preserve your family’s heritage today.

 Genealogist's Code of Ethics

-As a recipient of the Certified Genealogist credential and a member of the Association of Professional Genealogists, I adhere to long established, ethical codes of conduct by the Board for Certification of Genealogists and the Association.
+As a recipient of the Certified Genealogist credential and a member of the Association of Professional Genealogists, I adhere to long established ethical codes of conduct defined by the Board for Certification of Genealogists and the Association.
 Therefore, you can be assured of reliable and accurate research that can be enjoyed by your family for generations to come.